Aligners: How Should They Fit? Tips to Getting the Right Fit

 You might need custom-made attachments to improve the fit.

-These special reinforcements can help improve the comfort of your aligners.
+These special reinforcements can help to improve the comfort of your aligners.
 Other applications include controlling the amount of force applied to shift your teeth and expanding the range of tooth movement.

 Several CAT systems are on the market.
 How each system works impacts its tooth-retention ability to some extent.
 You can discuss these options with your doctor for help selecting the right one for your needs.